arcus/dart_orientation/orientation/CoP.md

 - Scheduled check-ins to talk about progress
 - Social gatherings to get to know each other and celebrate accomplishments
 - Anything else you want!

+Importantly, the reason we're leaving this to you is that we want this to be fully customized to your own needs!

 ## In your breakout rooms